 The purpose of the fellowship is to help individuals find happier ways to live because their happiness is being affected by someone close to them who addicted to sex and love.
 Even if they are not addicts themselves, addressing their own attitudes and beliefs will help improve their quality of life and help find solutions to some of their problems today.
-This refers to any official course of treatment for addiction.
-This could be anything from in-patient facilities, to 12-step programs to harm-reduction programs.
-More brings people together who are suffering from similar issues, so finding a safe place to discuss these issues with other people can be crucial to The process by which addicts attempt to break the hold a certain substance or behavior has on their lives.
-This can refer to participation in a wide variety of methods.
-What they all have in common, is a sense that life is improving and the addict is regaining control.
-More.
+The program brings people together who are suffering from similar issues, so finding a safe place to discuss these issues with other people can be crucial to recovery.

 How does CoSex and Love Addicts Anonymous work?

-CoSex and Love Addicts Anonymous is not for individuals who suffer from sex and love addiction themselves, but rather for those who have a close family An individual who attends 12-step program meetings and has the desire to overcome addiction.
-More, friend, or loved one suffering from this Some refer to addiction as a disease, comparing it to physical ailments.
-There are similarities, as both have a detrimental influence on body and soul and are treatable through medical means.
-More.
-The program changes the focus for members so that they have an opportunity to work on themselves rather than the An individual with an unhealthy dependence on a substance or behavior.
-An individual remains an addict even years into recovery and must therefore remain active in recovery.
-Read more about drug & alcohol addiction & withdrawal at Withdrawal Info.
-More they are close with.
+CoSex and Love Addicts Anonymous is not for individuals who suffer from sex and love addiction themselves, but rather for those who have a close family member, friend, or loved one suffering from this disease.
+The program changes the focus for members so that they have an opportunity to work on themselves rather than the addict they are close with.
 When dealing with a sex and love addict, it can be easy to get caught up in causing, controlling or trying to cure the addict, so the program is intended to help address the issues that they are suffering from instead.
 Addressing current thoughts, behaviors, and feelings, such as betrayal or abandonment, can help members switch gears and begin finding solutions for themselves, even if their loved one is still active in their addiction.

 The program works by providing members 12 steps to begin the recovery process, which allows them to detach from the addicts behavior and start healing themselves.
 Although the individuals in the program are not addicts themselves, they can still find a way to “get sober.”
-For members of CoSex and Love Addicts Anonymous, In 12-step programs, an individual is sober when they are no longer partaking in the behavior or substance to which they are addicted and living a better life following the program.
-Both are necessary to achieve sobriety.
-More is defined as dealing with the disease of sex addiction and their codependent behaviors to the addiction.
+For members of CoSex and Love Addicts Anonymous, sobriety is defined as dealing with the disease of sex addiction and their codependent behaviors to the addiction.
 The first step provides members the chance to admit their powerlessness over codependency to a sex and love addict.

-Working the program requires going through the 12 steps, which can be done much easier by finding a An individual in a 12-step program requires a sponsor to help them work the steps and hold them accountable for their recovery.
-The sponsor should be readily available when help is needed.
-A member with a sponsor is considered to be the sponsee.
-More who has one year or more of sobriety in the fellowship.
+Working the program requires going through the 12 steps, which can be done much easier by finding a sponsor who has one year or more of sobriety in the fellowship.
 Once members begin working the steps, attending meetings regularly and building a support system in the fellowship can move forward in the healing and recovery process.

 FAQs about CoSex and Love Addicts Anonymous